pmglab/KGGSEE/doc/source/detailed_document.rst

 Outputs
 -------

 The file with a suffix of ``.gene.pvalue.txt`` saves the results of gene-based heritability estimates and association tests.
-Columns of the file are as follow:
+The columns of the file are as follows:

 .. list-table::